closertotheend/eko-koa/README.md

 # eko-koa
-A Koa starter pack based on Objection, Knex and EJS.
+A Koa starter pack based on EJS, Knex anf Objection.
 This is a sane alternative for frameworks such as Sails and Adonis.
 PR and forking are welcome!

 ### Requirements and installation: